lanceengland/lanceengland.github.io/_posts/2013-05-20-best-week-evar.markdown

 Whew, the week was exhilarating and frankly it made returning to "normal" this morning a bit drab ;) So, that was my best week EVAR*

 *yes, i misspelled this on purpose!
 Humor, people!

-A recap of an amazing week I had that included a week of training by Itzik Ben-Gan and attending SQL Saturday #220.​